chastik/WissKI/01_Session/01U_Welcome-Warm-up.md

 My colleagues and I are members of the [SODa project team](https://sammlungen.io/projekt).

-**SODa** is dedicated to developing sustainable infrastructures for research data and scientific collections.
+**SODa** advances sustainable infrastructures for research data and scientific collections and strengthens data literacy and data science expertise in collection-based research.

-The SODa project supports the development of data competencies in the context of scientific collections.

-In Germany alone, there are more than 1,200 scientific collections at universities—ranging from zoology to mineralogy, botany, archaeology, game studies, and more.
+Across Germany, more than 1,200 scientific collections preserve and provide access to valuable research materials — from zoology and mineralogy to botany, archaeology, and game studies, and more.

 They constitute a vital foundation for
 * research-based knowledge production,